mobxjs/serializr/README.md

 1.  `identifier` is the identifier being resolved
 2.  `callback` is a node style calblack function to be invoked with the found object (as second arg) or an error (first arg)
 3.  `context` see context.

+The lookupFunction is optional.
+If it is not provided, it will try to find an object of the expected type and required identifier within the same JSON document

 N.B. mind issues with circular dependencies when importing model schema's from other files!
 The module resolve algorithm might expose classes before `createModelSchema` is executed for the target class.